 Every purchase at UnrankedSmurfs comes with our lifetime guarantee.
 Trusted by over 150,000 customers.

-A year in the League of Legends traditionally was divided into two periods, a preseason and a regular season.
+A year in League of Legends traditionally was divided into two periods, a preseason and a regular season.
 The regular season was about 10 months long, and preseason took up the remaining part of the year, which served as a teaser and testing ground for content that'd be featured in the new season.

 League of Legends hasn't kept the throne for itself by recooking the same old formula since 2009, it's a fully dynamic ecosystem that evolves with each passing year (or used to) in the form of Seasons.